chetanbg1/cbg-microservice/README.md

  	involves simple data passing or it could involve two or more services coordinating some activity

 Spring Cloud -
+-
-    - provide different libraries which allows us to build and manage our microservices on cloud using service discovery such as eureka server
+    - provide different libraries which allows us to build and manage our microservices on cloud using service discovery such as eureka server helps the microservices in connecting the section, balanceing the crowd, keeping the secret safe

 What Is Service Discovery?
+--
 When we talk about a microservices architecture, we refer to a system with a large number of small services, working with each other:

 An important feature of such architectures is auto-scaling.
 The number of instances of a microservice varies based on the system load.
 Initially, you could have 5 instances of Microservice5, which go up later to 20, 100 or 1000!